Environmental issues in Egypt: Traffic

-A New Capital City
+A new capital city

-On March 13, 2015, Housing Minister Mostafa Madbouly announced Egypt's plans for a $45 billion project constructing a new capital city just east of Cairo.
+On March 13, 2015, Housing Minister Mostafa Madbouly announced Egypt's plans for a $45 billion project to construct a new capital city just east of Cairo.
 The new city, which is currently unnamed, is estimated to take only five to seven years to complete and house up to seven million people.
-Madbouly reported the goal of the project to be a major reduction in the congestion and population of Cairo, which is expected to double over the next 40 years.
-The city's brand new website describes the development as "a momentous endeavour to build national spirit, foster consensus, provide for long-term sustainable growth and address various issues faced by Egypt through a new city, which will create more places to live, work and visit".
+Madbouly reported the goal of the project to be a major reduction in Cairo's congestion and population, which is expected to double over the next 40 years.
+The city's website describes the development as "a momentous endeavour to build national spirit, foster consensus, provide for long-term sustainable growth and address various issues faced by Egypt through a new city, which will create more places to live, work and visit".

-The plans have received skepticism for being fairly ambitious, boasting new administrative and government buildings, an international airport, a technology and innovation park, solar energy farms, eighteen hospitals, and thousands of schools and universities.
+The plans have been met with skepticism for being ambitious, as it boasts new administrative and government buildings, an international airport, a technology and innovation park, solar energy farms, eighteen hospitals, and thousands of schools and universities.
 The situation was complicated further when President Abdel Fatah al-Sisi cancelled the project a month after its unveiling due to a lack of government funds.
 However, Madbouly stated that the project will continue with funding from the private sector.

-Green Spaces
+Green spaces

-As a Valentine's Day of Cairo's ever-growing urbanization, the components that enhance the city's livability have diminished.
-Incredible levels of traffic combined with severe air and sound pollution place a major hindrance on Cairenes' quality of living.
-The lack of urban green space is yet another one of these factors.
-Cairo currently only has about 1.65 square meters of green space per capita.
+As a Valentine's Day in Cairo is celebrated by an ever-growing number of people, the green spaces that enhance the city's livability have diminished.
+Incredible levels of traffic combined with severe air and sound pollution severely hinder Cairenes' quality of life.
+The lack of urban green space is yet another one of these negative factors.
+Cairo currently has only about 1.65 square meters of green space per capita.
 This is low considering the World Health Organization (WHO) suggests a minimum of nine square meters per person, with the optimal amount being between ten and fifteen square meters.
 The presence of these spaces has been reported to reduce air pollution while incentivizing physical exercise, fresh food production and improved mental health.

-Cairo's minimal green space is surprising when considering the city's history of parks and landscaping.
-The capital was founded around a bustan, a modern-day park, and has since been filled with many different kinds of open spaces, such as basatin and mayadin.
+Cairo's minimal green space is surprising considering the city's history of parks and landscaping.
+The capital was founded around a bustan, a modern-day park; and has since been filled with many different kinds of open spaces, such as basatin and mayadin.
 However, these open spaces with parks and gardens offered ideal locations for development and have since been considered attractive targets for profitable real estate.

-Today, Cairo's low quantity of parks has only been worsened by rapid increases in development and a lack of urban planning.
+Today, Cairo's lack of parks has been exacerbated by rapid increases in development and a lack of urban planning.
 Where green spaces do exist, they are poorly distributed and inadequately maintained.
 While some residents are hopeful that the establishment and development of satellite cities will improve conditions in Cairo, others are not as optimistic and foresee further neglect of green spaces in the future.